Quantcast

 When it came to Adams’ motion to dismiss the bribery charge, his attorneys mostly rehashed their written argument that the indictment did not specify allegations that meet the federal standard for bribery.
 John Bash, one of Adams’ attorneys, charged that the allegations in the indictment are “insufficiently specific.”

-Bash argued that the indictment does not include a clear quid-pro-quo that shows Adams agreeing to an unnamed Turkish officials request to speed up approvals for the Turkish consulate in exchange for the luxury travel benefits.
-Additionally, he said Adams did not actually have the power to pressure the FDNY to expedite the fire approvals at the time, because he was still Brooklyn borough president in summer 2021 and had not yet been elected mayor — although he had already secured the Democratic nomination.
+Additionally, Judge Ho pointed out that Adams did not actually have the power to pressure the FDNY to expedite the fire approvals at the time, because he was still Brooklyn borough president in summer 2021 and had not yet been elected mayor — although he had already secured the Democratic nomination.
+That is an argument Adams’ attorney’s have made in the past but did not highlight as much on Friday.

 But he also noted that the indictment should be taken as a whole and that when Adams began accepting travel benefits from Turkish nationals in 2016, he entered into a transactional relationship with them that would ultimately lead to the quid-pro-quo in 2021.

-While Judge Ho did not rule on the motion Wednesday, he did comment that if he were to toss the motion, he would be the “first judge to dismiss a motion under McDonnell in the country” — referring to precedent set by the 2016 US Supreme Court decision McDonnell v.
+While Judge Ho did not rule on the motion Wednesday, he did comment that if he were to toss the motion, he would be the “first judge to dismiss a motion under McDonnell in the country” — referring to the precedent set by the 2016 US Supreme Court decision McDonnell v.
 United States.

 Prior to the hearing, Judge Ho had already rejected a separate motion from Spiro to hold an evidentiary hearing and sanction federal prosecutors over allegations that they leaked information about the case to the press before formally indicting the mayor.
 Spiro claimed in a legal motion filed last month that the government leaked to the press, which allegedly shaped a public perception that the mayor was guilty prior to being charged.